grimmelm/nft/nftlaw.md

 We are not saying that there is a best solution for all projects.
 (This is one reason among many that we are not providing our own proposed license text.)
-What is right for the Bored Apes may not be right for an NFT project based aroud musical works, or on a literary work.
+What is right for the Bored Apes may not be right for an NFT project based around musical works, or on a literary work.
 Instead, we think that NFT creators need to think about these issues, discuss them with their communities, and then communicate clearly how copyright licenses will work in relation to the NFTs.